 To support compliance with the City’s MS4 Permit, all new stormwater management BMPs located on commercial and industrial property shall incorporate shutdown and containment in the design to isolate the drainage system in the event of an emergency spill or other unexpected event.

+To support the City’s efforts to remove illicit sewer connections and discharges to our drainage system, the applicant shall confirm no illicit connections / discharges are present for projects where the sewer and storm drain infrastructure remain on site.

 SECTION 6: APPLICATION REQUIREMENTS AND PROCEDURES FOR STORMWATER MANAGEMENT PERMITS

 All Stormwater Management Permits (SMP) Applications